Research Expertise and Interest

-The general strategy we have adopted toward this problem is fourfold: (a) to examine the phytochrome molecule for clues to its photosensory function and mechanism of action using structural analysis, phytochrome-defective mutants and overexpression of mutagenized phytochromes in transgenic Arabidopsis; (b) to study genes under phytochrome control to identify promoter DNA elements and transcription factors involved in induction or repression of expression; (c) to identify signal transduction pathway components between the photoreceptor and the genes it regulates using forward and reverse genetic screens for signaling-defective mutants, and molecular interaction screens for phytochrome-interacting proteins; and (d) to dissect the primary transcriptional networks that orchestrate the expression of downstream genes responsible for elaborating light-regulated development, using RNA-seq and ChIP-seq analysis.
+The general strategy they have adopted toward this problem is fourfold: (a) to examine the phytochrome molecule for clues to its photosensory function and mechanism of action using structural analysis, phytochrome-defective mutants and overexpression of mutagenized phytochromes in transgenic Arabidopsis; (b) to study genes under phytochrome control to identify promoter DNA elements and transcription factors involved in induction or repression of expression; (c) to identify signal transduction pathway components between the photoreceptor and the genes it regulates using forward and reverse genetic screens for signaling-defective mutants, and molecular interaction screens for phytochrome-interacting proteins; and (d) to dissect the primary transcriptional networks that orchestrate the expression of downstream genes responsible for elaborating light-regulated development, using RNA-seq and ChIP-seq analysis.

-Our data suggest: (a) That the phytochromes signal directly to photoresponsive genes by light induced translocation from the cytoplasm into the nucleus, followed by specific physical interaction with promoter-bound transcriptuion factors of the basic helix-loop-helix (bHLH) class; ,(b) That this interaction triggers rapid phosphorylation, ubiquitination and degradation of the transcription factors, using protein kinases and E3 ligases that we have identified, and (c) That genes encoding a master-set of diverse transcriptional regulators, that orchestrate downstream expression in the transcriptional network, are direct targets of this signaling pathway.
+Their data suggest: (a) That the phytochromes signal directly to photoresponsive genes by light induced translocation from the cytoplasm into the nucleus, followed by specific physical interaction with promoter-bound transcriptuion factors of the basic helix-loop-helix (bHLH) class; ,(b) That this interaction triggers rapid phosphorylation, ubiquitination and degradation of the transcription factors, using protein kinases and E3 ligases that we have identified, and (c) That genes encoding a master-set of diverse transcriptional regulators, that orchestrate downstream expression in the transcriptional network, are direct targets of this signaling pathway.

-We have also exploited the unique features of the phytochrome system to develop a novel light-switchable gene promoter system that is potentially usable in any light-accessible eukaryotic cell system for rapid, conditional induction or repression of expression, a strategy since dubbed "Optogenetics".
+They have also exploited the unique features of the phytochrome system to develop a novel light-switchable gene promoter system that is potentially usable in any light-accessible eukaryotic cell system for rapid, conditional induction or repression of expression, a strategy since dubbed "Optogenetics".